KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/object_mask.rst

 .. rubric:: Description

 This effect relies on (SAM2)\ [1]_ object segmentation.
-Its purpose is to segment an object in images or videos like rotoscoping.
+Its purpose is to isolate an object in images or videos like rotoscoping.

 Before Object Mask can be used, it must be properly configured and models installed.
 Please refer to the chapter :doc:`Configure Object Detection</getting_started/configure_kdenlive/configuration_plugins>`.

-.. warning:: The effects works on clips in the project bin only which are selected.
+.. warning:: The effect works only on the selected clips in the project bin.

 There are two ways to use Object Mask: